Tristan Wilds: Acting career

 His acting debut came in Miracle's Boys, a drama mini-series produced by Spike Lee on The N (now called TeenNick).
 He also made guest appearances on television shows such as Cold Case and Law & Order.
 In 2006, Wilds made his film debut in a bit-role in the independent drama film Half Nelson alongside Academy Award nominee Ryan Gosling.
 That same year, Wilds joined the cast of the HBO drama television series, The Wire (then into its fourth season) in a major recurring role as Michael Lee, a smart but troubled middle school student who lives in poverty and cares for his younger brother.

 In 2007, Wilds appeared in the music videos for songs such as "Roc Boys", "Teenage Love Affair" and "Ghetto Mindstate", among others.
 In 2008, he appeared alongside Queen Latifah, Alicia Keys, and Dakota Fanning in The Secret Life of Bees, the film adaptation of the novel of the same name.
 Soon after his run on The Wire, he attended an acting workshop at the Roundabout Theatre Company where he worked alongside actress, Phylicia Rashad in productions of Stockholm Brooklyn and Wool at the Cherry Lane Theatre.

 In 2008, Wilds returned to television in The CW's teen drama series, 90210, a spin-off of Beverly Hills, 90210.
 He played Dixon Wilson, a teenage boy who is adopted and moves with his family to Beverly Hills.
-The show ran until 2013.
+The show ran until 2013, with Wilds appearing in all but three of its 114 episodes.
 In March 2009, he secured a role in the George Lucas-produced war film Red Tails.
 The film follows the Tuskegee Airmen, a group of African American United States Army Air Force (USAAF) servicemen, during World War II.
 Wilds portrayed Ray "Ray Gun" Knight.
 The film, which also starred Cuba Gooding, Jr. and Terrence Howard, was eventually released in January 2012 after numerous push-backs.

 In 2015, Wilds starred as Adele's love interest in the music video for her song, "Hello", directed by Xavier Dolan.
 In early 2016, he starred in the VH1 television movie, The Breaks about the hip hop industry in the 1990s.
 On the heels of its successful January TV movie premiere, VH1 greenlighted a full first season for the hip-hop drama, which started airing in 2017.
 That year, Wilds also played Officer Beck, the Black officer at the center of the controversial shooting of a young white male in a racially charged town in the TV show Shots Fired.